-We have audited the accompanying consolidated financial statements of Safe Passage and Camino Seguro, (the "organization"), which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, and the related statements of activities, functional expenses and cash flows for the year and eighteen months, respectively then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Safe Passage and Camino Seguro, (the "organization"), which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Safe Passage and Camino Seguroas of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the year and eighteen months, respectively then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Safe Passage and Camino Seguro as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.